ingakv/gogame/README.md

      - Deleting, inserting and joining together stones and groups
      - Checking free slots
      - Checking the stones that are adjacent to a given stone
-   - Also contains a few smaller functions I made that use throughout the code, such as `replace` and `insertAt`
+   - Also contains a few smaller functions I made that are used throughout the project, such as `replace` and `insertAt`
 5. Lib.hs
    - Contains all functions relating to intent (motion, button, payload, apply)
    - Also contains all functions that doesn't fit into the other libraries, such as: